schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 # Security Hub Findings Manager
+Automated scanning and finding consolidation is a cornerstone in evaluating your security posture.
+AWS Security Hub is the native solution to perform this job in AWS.
+As with any scanning and reporting tool, the amount of findings it generates can be overwhelming at first.
+Also, you may find that some findings are not relevant or have less urgency to fix in your specific situation.

-The Security Hub Findings Manager is a framework designed to automatically manage findings recorded by the AWS Security Hub service based on a pre-defined and configurable rules list.
+The Security Hub Findings Manager is a framework designed to automatically manage findings recorded by the AWS Security Hub service including it's [AWS service integrations](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-internal-providers.html#internal-integrations-summary) based on a pre-defined and configurable rules list.
-At the moment only finding suppression is supported.
-This suppression is needed in case some controls or rules are not completely applicable to the resources of a given account.
-For example, you might want to suppress all DynamoDB Autoscaling configuration findings related to the control `DynamoDB.1`, simply because this feature is not applicable for your workload.
+At its core, the Security Hub Findings Manager aims to reduce noise and help you prioritize real security issues.

+Currently, it supports:
+* Suppressing findings, ensuring you can manage irrelevant or less urgent findings effectively.
-Besides the findings management this module is also able to integrate with Jira and ServiceNow.
-To ensure tickets are created for all `NEW` findings with a severity higher than a definable threshold.
+* Automated ticket creation in Jira and ServiceNow for non-suppressed findings with a severity higher than a definable threshold.

 > [!TIP]
 > We recommend deploying this module in the Audit/Security Account of an AWS reference multi-account setup.
 > This account receives events from all child accounts in an organization.
 > This way, a comprehensive overview of the organization's security posture can be easily maintained.

-> [!NOTE]
+> [!IMPORTANT]
-> This module relies heavily on [awsfindingsmanagerlib](https://pypi.org/project/awsfindingsmanagerlib/).
+> This module relies extensively on the [awsfindingsmanagerlib](https://github.com/schubergphilis/awsfindingsmanagerlib/tree/main).
-> See the [documentation](https://github.com/schubergphilis/awsfindingsmanagerlib/blob/main/docs/index.rst) of this library on more detailed specifications of the suppression logic.

-## Terraform Runtime Requirements

-* The lambda's are built and zipped during runtime, this means that the terraform runners/agents needs to have python 3.8 installed.
-* Remark about Terraform Cloud: The `remote` runners from Terraform Cloud have python installed.
-If you run your own agents make sure that you use a custom TFC agent image with python installed.
+> For detailed information about the suppression logic, refer to the library's [documentation](https://awsfindingsmanagerlib.readthedocs.io/en/latest/).

 ## Components